Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

  - Sticky sessions: Maintain user sessions on the same backend instance for consistent user experience.
  - It automatically distributes incoming traffic across multiple resources, such as EC2 instances, containers, or Lambda functions.

+ 31. **What is Network load Balancer ?**
+ - An Network Load Balancer (ALB) is a type of load balancer offered by Amazon Web Services (AWS) within its Elastic Load Balancing (ELB) service.
+ - A Network Load Balancer functions at the fourth layer (network layer) of the Open Systems Interconnection (OSI) model.
+ - It operates at layer 4 of the Open Systems Interconnection (OSI) model, meaning it distributes incoming network traffic across multiple resources (e.g., EC2 instances, containers, or Network Load Balancers) based on IP addresses and ports.
+This ensures efficient utilization of resources and improved performance for your applications.
+ - It can handle millions of requests per second.
+ - routing traffic based on IP addresses and ports. it is designed to handle high throughtput, low lagtency trafic.
+ - it is suitable for the tcp/udp and tls traffic and i often used for extreme performance scenarios.

 33. **What are the routing policies in the route53?**